Do You Have to Renew Your Medicare Supplement Every Year?

-	Each year, Luke or Sarah, our dedicated and licensed agents, will review your supplement and help you with any questions you may have.
+Each year, our dedicated and licensed agents, will review your supplement and help you with any questions you may have.

 They will guide you through the decision-making process and make sure you end up with the best possible Medigap plan.